FileMeta/filemeta.github.io/MetaTag.md

 Other requirements of RDF are that the subject of the metadata be indicated and the object type of the subject be indicated.

 For metatags, the **subject** is the document or text stream in which the metatags are embedded.
-The **type** is optional and may be specified using the "type" property.
+The **type** is optional and may be specified using the "_type" property.
 For example:

 ```
-&type=Book
+&_type=Book
 &name="The Fellowship of the Ring"
 ```

-A type value without a namespace prefix references types inthe Schema.org context.
-A type value with a namespace prefix references types within the corresponding namespace.
+A `_type` value without a namespace prefix references types inthe Schema.org context.
+A `_type` value with a namespace prefix references types within the corresponding namespace.

 ## Design Goals and Discussion